 The relationship between a woman’s vagina and her voice is at once subtle and obvious.
-Beginning with the fact that “cervix” comes from the Latin word for neck, the vagina and the throat are remarkably similar structures, each supported in function by a hammock-like set of diaphragmatic muscles which also happen to move in tandem with respiration.
+Beginning with the fact that “cervix” comes from the Latin word for the neck.
+Additionally, the vagina and the throat are remarkably similar structures.
+They are both supported in function by a hammock-like set of diaphragmatic muscles that move in tandem with respiration.

-A few other similarities include the fact that the vagina and the throat are pathways into the body from the outside world, and instruments of self-expression in relationship.
+A few other similarities include that the vagina and the throat are pathways into the body from the outside world and instruments of self-expression in relationships.

-The creative acts of singing, orgasm and childbirth are all powered by rapid and rhythmic muscular pulses.
+The creative acts of singing, orgasming, and childbirth are all powered by rapid and rhythmic muscular pulses.
 The vagina and the voice are inextricably linked, and to be disconnected from one is to shut down the other.
-The separation of these regions of experience may be a cause for increased emotional stress, physical discomfort and dissociation, and through simple techniques of sensory perception and vocal exercises you can enhance sexual pleasure, build stronger personal boundaries and even facilitate easier labor.
+The separation of these regions of experience may cause increased emotional stress, physical discomfort, and dissociation.
+Through simple techniques for sensory perception and vocal exercises, you can enhance sexual pleasure, build stronger personal boundaries and even facilitate easier labor.

 Based on the study of the sympathetic and parasympathetic nervous system structures, we know that the body is responding hormonally at all times to external AND internal stimuli.
-Most of the time we are unconscious of the processes taking place internally, but more concerning is the fact that many of those internal processes are influenced not so much by our external environment but our perception of said environment, which in turn affects our physical body.
-Nervousness, uncertainty or anxiety are almost always embodied through tight, lifted shoulders and shallow breathing.
+Most of the time, we are unconscious of the processes taking place internally.
+However, more concerning is that many of those internal processes are influenced not so much by our external environment but our perception of said environment.
+This affects our physical body.
+Nervousness, uncertainty, or anxiety are almost always embodied through tight, lifted shoulders and shallow breathing.
 Ever had a knot in your stomach?
 A lump in your throat?
-Tight diaphragm and shallow breath lead to a collapse in the glottis (the throat’s diaphragm) and more than likely, the pelvic floor.
+Tight diaphragm and shallow breath lead to a collapse in the glottis (the throat’s diaphragm) and, more than likely, the pelvic floor.

-The physical thread between the vagina and the throat is the vagus nerve, which is the largest nerve in the body, connecting the brainstem to the sacral nerve plexus.
-80-90% of the vagus nerve is sensory, meaning that is responds like skin, meaning to movement and pressure-based stimulation, not just electrical signals.
+The physical thread between the vagina and the throat is the vagus nerve.
+This is the largest nerve in the body that connects the brainstem to the sacral nerve plexus.
+80-90% of the vagus nerve is sensory, which means it responds like skin to movement and pressure-based stimulation, not just electrical signals.
 “Vagus” means wanderer – the nerve wanders through the body.
 Previously, it wasn’t thought that it goes as far as the pelvic region.
-But our research and that of other laboratories is showing that it does in fact go to the cervix and uterus and probably the vagina.
-It carries the impulses from those regions, travels up through the abdomen, goes through the diaphragm, through the thorax (chest cavity), up the neck outside the spinal cord, and into the brain.” (source)
+But our research and that of other laboratories show that it does, in fact, go to the cervix and uterus and probably the vagina.
+It carries the impulses from those regions, travels up through the abdomen, goes through the diaphragm, through the thorax (chest cavity), up the neck outside the spinal cord, and into the brain.”1

-The respiratory diaphragm massages the vagus nerve with each and every breath, and the quality of those strokes is determined by the quality of the breath. (source) Breath powers your voice, and the combination of the diaphragmatic stroke and the vibration of your voice stimulate the vagus nerve in such a way as to send a big sigh of relief throughout the nervous system.
-Steady, sustained breath-powered vocalization, as in singing, can soothe and balance the entire nervous system, resetting patterns of chronic tension and emotional anxiety or dissociation that often keep us not only from enjoying sex, but being able to ask for what we want with confidence.
+The respiratory diaphragm massages the vagus nerve with each and every breath.
+The quality of those strokes is determined by the quality of the breath.
+Breath powers your voice, and the combination of the diaphragmatic stroke and the vibration of your voice stimulate the vagus nerve in such a way as to send a big sigh of relief throughout the nervous system.
+Steady, sustained breath-powered vocalization, such as singing, can soothe and balance the entire nervous system.
+This resets patterns of chronic tension and emotional anxiety or dissociation that often keep us from not only enjoying sex but being able to ask for what we want with confidence.

-The physical response to unease is to pull in and up in a kind of knot propped up on legs.
-This excess tension in the respiratory diaphragm and pelvic floor are going to restrict oxygen intake and carbon dioxide output, creating a kind of “starvation” response in the muscles and a feeling of fatigue throughout the body.
+The physical response to the unease is to pull in and up in a kind of knot propped up on legs.
+This excess tension in the respiratory diaphragm and pelvic floor will restrict oxygen intake and carbon dioxide output, creating a kind of “starvation” response in the muscles and fatigue throughout the body.
 Sensitivity of the peripheral nervous system is diminished, the vagus nerve receives no massage, and the body as an alive sensory resource quite literally dies down.
 We become “disembodied.”
-As a result the voice becomes disconnected–high, shrill, whiny and either too low or too loud.
+As a result, the voice becomes disconnected–high, shrill, whiny, and either too low or too loud.

-It’s not always easy to tell if we have a tight pelvic floor, but noticing a shy, shrill or off-pitch voice can be a starting point to bridging the gap between the physical body experience–really, our reality–and vocalization of our experience.
+It’s not always easy to tell if we have a tight pelvic floor, but noticing a shy, shrill, or off-pitch voice can be a starting point to bridging the gap between the physical body experience–really, our reality–and vocalization of our experience.
 Beginning to notice how often you say “yes,” when you meant “no,” or “I’d be happy to,” when you meant, “I really don’t have the time,” is another way to measure the degree of dissociation.
-Identification of this disconnect from self is a crucial first step to self-care and healthy relationships, as well as maintaining confidence in difficult situations, whether physical, emotional or mental.
+Identifying this disconnect from self is a crucial first step to self-care, healthy relationships, and maintaining confidence in difficult situations, whether physical, emotional, or mental.

 The pelvis and sexual organs are the real seat of “appetite” in the body.
-We need food to survive, we need sex to thrive.
-We need choice in sex to truly joyfully, and the voice is the messenger of our choices, desires, needs and boundaries.
-If we are not able to honestly vocalize our own experience—either because of fear of another’s reaction or our own lack of sensitivity to said experience—we cannot get our needs met.
+We need food to survive, and we need sex to thrive.
+We need choice in sex to truly joyfully, and the voice is the messenger of our choices, desires, needs, and boundaries.
+If we cannot honestly vocalize our own experience—either because of fear of another’s reaction or our own lack of sensitivity to said experience—we cannot get our needs met.